 Several studies show the superiority of serotonin antagonists for the prophylaxis of RINV.[12,13,14,15,16,17] Ondansetron and dolasetron showed superiority over placebo or metoclopramide.
 Dosing of the serotonin antagonists have been single-dose pretreatment or for consecutive days (up to 5–7 days total).
 Most studies have been conducted in patients at moderate to high risk of RINV.

 Recommended dosing is ondansetron 8 mg, regardless of schedule given.
 Granisetron dosing is 2 mg orally per day.
 A recent meta-analysis covering nine clinical trials showed differing rates of control when emesis versus nausea is considered.
 Compared with placebo, fewer patients had residual emesis (40% vs. 57%; relative risk [RR], 0.7), and fewer patients required rescue medication (6.5% vs. 36%; RR, 0.18).
 The control of nausea seems to be more difficult.
 Most patients developed RT-induced nausea despite treatment (70% vs. 83% with placebo; RR, 0.84).
-In summary, these trials show that patients receiving upper-abdomen irradiation have a greater benefit using 5-hydroxytryptamine-3 (5-HT3) receptor antagonists than metoclopramide, phenothiazines, or placebo to control RINV.[12,13,14,15,16,17]
+In summary, these trials show that patients receiving upper-abdomen irradiation are more likely to control RINV with 5-hydroxytryptamine-3 (5-HT3) receptor antagonists than metoclopramide, phenothiazines, or placebo.[12,13,14,15,16,17]

 The adverse effects of 5-HT3 receptor antagonists are generally mild, consisting mainly of headache, constipation, and asthenia.
-Randomized trials in RINV have examined the use of different 5-HT3 receptor antagonists.
-There are no data comparing those different 5-HT3 receptor antagonists, and there is no consensus on optimal dosing for RINV.
-A systematic review including 25 randomized and nonrandomized trials revealed that 5-HT3 receptor antagonists were most commonly administered for the entire duration of a course of RT.
-Optimal duration and timing of 5-HT3 use before, during, and after the administration of RT needs to be determined.
+Randomized trials in RINV have examined the use of different 5-HT3 receptor antagonists, but there are no data comparing them and no consensus on optimal dosing for RINV.
+A systematic review of 25 randomized and nonrandomized trials revealed that 5-HT3 receptor antagonists were most commonly administered for the entire duration of a course of RT.
+Optimal duration and timing of 5-HT3 use before, during, and after RT administration needs to be determined.
 With regard to palonosetron, the appropriate dosing and frequency in the RINV setting are still unclear, with once-weekly dosing possible when the drug is combined with other agents.

 Neurokinin-1 (NK-1) receptor antagonists

-NK-1 receptor antagonists have an established role in the management of CINV; however, no studies have evaluated the impact of this drug class solely on the risk of RINV.
-Although preclinical data indicate that RINV is mediated in part by substance P, recommendation of these agents is premature.
-Therefore, NK-1 receptor antagonists are not reflected in the antiemetic guidelines for RINV.
-A phase III, randomized, placebo-controlled trial compared an NK-1 receptor antagonist, fosaprepitant, together with palonosetron and dexamethasone, with palonosetron and dexamethasone alone in the prevention of N&V in patients who received concomitant radiation therapy and cisplatin.[Level of evidence: I] Patients received fractionated radiation therapy with weekly cisplatin, 40 mg/m2.
+NK-1 receptor antagonists have an established role in the management of CINV; however, no studies have evaluated their impact solely on the risk of RINV.
+Although preclinical data indicate that RINV is mediated in part by substance P, recommendation of these agents is premature, and NK-1 receptor antagonists are not included in the antiemetic guidelines for RINV.
+A phase III, randomized, placebo-controlled trial compared an NK-1 receptor antagonist, fosaprepitant, combined with palonosetron and dexamethasone, with palonosetron and dexamethasone alone in the prevention of N&V in patients who received concomitant RT and cisplatin.[Level of evidence: I] Patients received fractionated radiation therapy with weekly cisplatin, 40 mg/m2.
 All patients received dexamethasone on the same schedule: 16 mg on day 1, 8 mg twice a day on day 2, 4 mg twice a day on day 3, and 4 mg once on day 4.
-More patients who received the three-drug regimen reached a complete response: 48.7% for the placebo group and 65.7% for the fosaprepitant group.
+More patients who received the three-drug regimen reached a complete response: 65.7% for the fosaprepitant group and 48.7% for the placebo group.